Nick Oliveri

 Nick Steven Oliveri (born October 21, 1971) is an American multi-instrumentalist, singer and songwriter.
 He is best known as a former bassist of Kyuss and later Queens of the Stone Age from 1998 to 2004.
 Oliveri is also a solo artist and frequent contributor to his friends' albums and tours, including Winnebago Deal, Masters of Reality, Turbonegro, Moistboyz, Svetlanas and Big Scenic Nowhere among many others.

-He is currently the frontman of his project, Mondo Generator, a punk and metal hybrid that he formed in 1997, and the co-founder of the stoner rock power trio, Stöner.
+He is the frontman of his project Mondo Generator, a punk and metal hybrid that he formed in 1997, and the co-founder of the stoner rock power trio, Stöner.
 He has also worked periodically with the Dwarves since 1993.

 Early life

 Nick Steven Oliveri was born in Los Angeles on October 21, 1971, and was then raised in Palm Springs from the age of 11.
 His first instrument was a guitar but he later moved to bass.
 His major influences were Kiss, Black Sabbath, Ramones, Rush and Van Halen.
-Oliveri was described by lifelong friend Brant Bjork as having a Spicoli-esque lifestyle growing up in his youth.
+Oliveri was described by lifelong friend Brant Bjork as having a lifestyle reminiscent of the fictional charter Spicoli in the film Fast Times at Ridgemont High in his youth.